Michael Blassie

 Michael Joseph Blassie (April 4, 1948 - May 11, 1972) was a United States Air Force officer who was killed in action during the Vietnam War in May 1972.
 Prior to the identification of his remains, Blassie was the unknown service member from the Vietnam War buried at the Tomb of the Unknown Soldier at Arlington National Cemetery.
-After his remains were identified by DNA testing in 1998, they were reburied at Jefferson Barracks National Cemetery in St. Louis County, Missouri.
+After his remains were identified by DNA testing in 1998, they were reburied at Jefferson Barracks National Cemetery in his native St. Louis County, Missouri.

 Biography

 Blassie was born in St. Louis in 1948.
 After graduating from St. Louis University High School he entered the United States Air Force Academy, graduating in 1970.
 He then attended Undergraduate Pilot Training at Columbus Air Force Base, receiving his aeronautical rating as an Air Force pilot in 1971.
 He subsequently qualified as an A-37 Dragonfly pilot and served as a member of the 8th Special Operations Squadron, deployed to Southeast Asia.
 Blassie died when his A-37B Dragonfly was shot down near An Lộc in what was then South Vietnam.